-For students in grades K-3, upon determining a child has a Significant Reading Deficiency, the teacher shall:
+For students in grades K-3, upon determining a child has a Significant Reading Deficiency, the Local Education Provider shall complete all of the following:

-- 4.01(A) Administer a State Board approved diagnostic assessment to identify the student's specific skill deficiencies in one or more of the components of reading: phonemic awareness, phonics, oral reading fluency, vocabulary, and comprehension and; - 4.01(B) Monitor the ongoing progress of students determined to have a Significant Reading Deficiency by administering the selected State Board approved interim assessment periodically throughout the school year until the student demonstrates grade level proficiency and is removed from a READ plan and; - 4.01(C) Collect a body of evidence to demonstrate the child is making sufficient progress to meet grade level or state approved standards.
+- 4.01(A) The Local Education Provider shall administer a State Board approved diagnostic assessment within 60 calendar days of the previous interim assessment to identify the student's specific skill deficiencies in one or more of the components of reading: phonemic awareness, phonics, oral reading fluency, vocabulary, and comprehension.
+Diagnostic assessment information shall inform the development of the student's READ plan pursuant to section 22-7-1206, C.R.S. - 4.01(B) The Local Education Provider shall monitor the ongoing progress of students determined to have a Significant Reading Deficiency by administering the selected State Board approved interim assessment periodically throughout the school year until the student demonstrates grade level proficiency and is removed from a READ plan. - 4.01(C) The Local Education Provider shall collect a body of evidence to demonstrate the child is making sufficient progress to meet grade level or state approved standards.